-In addition to informing when sharing content is best, Insights also shows you your audience’s demographics.
-This tool will share with you details such as their age, location, and gender.
+In addition to informing you when sharing content is best, Insights also shows you your audience’s demographics.
+This tool will share details such as their age, location, and gender with you.

-Make a digital strategy based on these details to better tailor your content marketing.
+Make a digital strategy based on these details to tailor your content marketing better.
 Also, since Insights tells you your top-performing posts or an article, you can become informed on the type of content your audience engages with the most for a future blog post.

 Content Creation Hacks

 Once you want to share content, it becomes easier to become more familiar with Instagram.
 But to save you real-time experimenting, here are some content creation hacks that you can share with your brand today.

 Try Googling any keyword related to your brand, business, niche, and audience’s interests.
 For example, if you are a business coach, you are likely interested in successful mindsets.
 Try Googling “mindset habits” and see all the search results that come up.
 These are all personal ideas for you to when people share content on Instagram.